 The cadastre is the official system for land registration in France.
 Cadastre plans for land and parcels in France are also available at the local mayor or a local notary but the French Government has implemented a system that makes it even easier to view land and building plots by using the official website of the French Cadastre.
-The cadastral map of France is available online and consists of almost 600,000 plans in image or vector format.
-Using the website, individuals can search the available maps using the address of the land or building.

 Interested in buying a property in France?
 Our specialists can offer you specialized legal advice to benefit from a simple and fast process.
 There are no restrictions regarding the acquisition of residential properties, lands, houses, villas, or hotels, as long as they are not owned by the state.
 The sale-purchase contract is the most important document in this real estate transaction and can be drawn up by one of our French lawyers.
 All documents will be analyzed to guarantee that you will buy a property without problems.

 Functions of the French Land Registry

 The French Land Register, also known as the French Cadastre, falls under the supervision of the tax authorities (the French Public Finances Department).
 The Land Register has several functions, among which we name the following:

 - its main function which is that of maintaining information about all the land plots registered in France;

 - keeping and updating information on the owners of various types of properties in France;

 - registering title deeds for those who purchase real estate in France (including foreign citizens and companies);